-Here’s a dish that really is just about as simple as you can get.
-If you can open a can, you can can make this salad!
-And, obviously, it is easy to double or treble the recipe if you’re expecting more dinner guests, or you just feel extra-hungry.
+Fagioli e tonno, or White Bean and Tuna Salad, is just about as quick and simple a dish as you can make.
+If you can open a can, you can make this salad.
+And it’s easy to double or treble the recipe if you’re expecting more dinner guests, or you just feel extra-hungry.

-- One can of tunafish in olive oil
+- One can of tunafish in olive oil, drained

 - A few sprigs of parsley, finely chopped

 - A good glug of best-quality, extra virgin olive oil (about 1/3 cup)

 Pour the beans into a colander and rinse them thoroughly.
 Allow the beans to drain well.